-Referee: Take position in the middle of the field at Team B goal line.
+Referee: Take position at Team B goal line pylon opposite press box.
 Count Team B players.
 When all are ready, declare the ball ready for play and start 25-second Clock.
 Ensure the correct number of players on either side of kicker and be aware of illegal wedge formations.